Mathématique: Chapter 3

 “If you make me dinner,” Young said, “I’ll tell you why General Landry called me today.”

-“I’m reassured to see that you view your security clearance with the degree of seriousness that it merits,” Rush replied, “but I’m otherwise engaged.”
+“I’m reassured to hear y’view your security clearance with the degree of seriousness it merits,” Rush replied, “but I’m otherwise engaged.”

 “It was about you,” Young said.

-That was mildly interesting.
-His hesitation must have shown on his face because Young leaned forward slightly.
+Rush’s hesitation must have shown on his face because Young leaned in.
+He smelled of soap and sincerity.

-Drinking a glass of protein mix was going to take significantly less time than cooking dinner for some damned colonel and then, probably, eating it with him.
-Also, Rush was not particularly inclined to set any sort of precedent regarding dinner and neighbors.
+Drinking a glass of protein mix would take less time than cooking dinner for some colonel and then, probably, eating it with him?
+Rush wasn’t inclined to set any sort of precedent regarding “dinner” and “neighbors.”

 “Or can you only make omelettes?”
 Young asked.
-“Because, you know, after all that talk about technical skill I had the idea that you were some kind of—”
+“Because after all that talk about technical skill I had the idea you were some kinda—”

-“You can fuck right off, Colonel Young,” Rush said, stepping out into the hallway and shutting his door behind him.
-“Do not call me hotshot.”
+“Y’can fuck right off, Colonel Young.”
+Rush stepped into the hall and shut his door behind him.
+“Don’t call me ‘hotshot’.”

 “I do.
 Habitually, and for as much as I can.”